How agents work

 Memory

-As an agent runs, every step adds its outputs into memory.
-Later steps can read from this memory so they can:
+As an agent runs, every step adds its outputs into a persistent memory log.
+Later steps can access this memory to reuse earlier results, make informed decisions based on the full execution history, or pass data to sub-agents.

 For more information, see the Memory article.